Out-Law / Your Daily Need-To-Know

 Group Litigation Orders

-The management court may specify what details need to be provided in a statement of case in order to show that the criteria for entry have been met.
-It can also make a direction that one or more claimants proceeds as a test case, and appoint "lead solicitors", who in practice will be responsible for managing the register and, if directed by the court, for publicising the existence of the GLO, together with any cut-off date for joining the group register.
+The management court may specify what details need to be provided in a statement of case in order to show that the criteria for entry on the group register have been met.
+It can also make a direction that one or more claims proceeds as a test case, and appoint "lead solicitors", who in practice will be responsible for managing the register and, if directed by the court, for publicising the existence of the GLO, together with any cut-off date for joining the group register.

 This cut-off date does not affect the limitation periods applicable to individual claims: they must still be issued within the relevant limitation period; missing the cut-off just means that the claim will not automatically be entered on the GLO register and would be managed independently of the group.
 The cut-off can be used to disincentive parties adopting a 'wait and see' approach to see how successful the group action is before issuing their own claim.

-A critical feature of a GLO is that the claimants can be made liable to fund the costs of the test claimant: both their own solicitor costs, including unrecovered costs, and any adverse costs.
+A critical feature of a GLO is that the claimants can be made liable to fund the costs of the test claimant: both the test claimant's own solicitor costs, including unrecovered costs, and any adverse costs.
 The usual position is that each claimant will be liable for their proportion of the costs only.

 Additional cost is incurred in seeking an order from the court as to the precise issues to be covered by the GLO and managing the register thereafter.
 Publicising the GLO can be expensive for claimants and reputationally damaging for defendants.
 The costs position represents a risk for defendants, as if claimants are only liable for their own proportion of costs a defendant may have to take action against a number of claimants in order to recover all its costs.

-Despite addressing some of the weaknesses of some of the other mass action options discussed above, only a little over 100 GLOs have been made since their introduction 20 years ago.
-What is more, according to the list of group actions maintained on the government website, the number of GLOs made has been decreasing year-on-year: after five orders in 2017 and three orders in 2018, only one GLO was made in each of 2019 and 2020.
-This may indicate a preference for more flexible procedural options in the types of mass action currently being brought.
+Despite addressing some of the weaknesses of some of the other mass action options discussed above, only a little over 120 GLOs have been made since their introduction more than 20 years ago.
+Until recently, according to the list of group actions maintained on the government website, the number of GLOs made had been decreasing year-on-year: after five orders in 2017 and three orders in 2018, only one GLO was made in each of 2019, 2020 and 2021.
+The numbers have seen a slight uptick, with two GLOs made in each of 2022 and 2023; and nine in 2024 so far, with these nine relating to vehicle emissions litigation.
+However, overall the fact that GLOs have been so little used may indicate a preference for more flexible procedural options in the types of mass action being brought.

 Collective redress schemes

-Providing effective means of collective redress is a hot topic and has been the subject of a number of consultations over recent years.
-Although the UK, post-Brexit, is unlikely to be required to implement the terms of the recent EU Directive requiring member states to establish compliant procedures for consumer mass actions, there are other proposals for reform under consideration.
+Providing effective means of collective redress is a hot topic and has been the subject of a number of consultations and reform proposals over recent years.
+This has been the case despite the UK, post-Brexit, being required to implement the terms of the recent EU Directive requiring member states to establish compliant procedures for 20nsumer mass actions

-In the field of data protection, the Department for Digital, Culture, Media and Sport (DCMS) recently consulted on the possibility of allowing non-profits to bring actions for breach of data subjects' rights without specific authorisation from those individuals.
+For example, in the field of data protection, the Department for Digital, Culture, Media and Sport (DCMS) consulted on the possibility of allowing non-profits to bring actions for breach of data subjects' rights without specific authorisation from those individuals.

 Under the Data Protection Act, individuals can already request non-profit organisations to make complaints to the Information Commissioner's Office (ICO) about a data controller or processor and bring court proceedings on the individuals' behalf.
 The consultation considered enabling non-profit organisations to take similar action without the express mandate or even knowledge of individual data subjects.
 This would potentially have enabled such organisations to seek a remedy on behalf of all the individuals affected by a data breach, of whom there may be millions.